Arthritis in Pets – Cold Weather

 Your pet might show signs of being lazier, not wanting to exercise or go up stairs, appear stiffer than usual or have difficulty standing up after lying down.

-Our resident Canberran, Dr Ashlee, shares her top tips for providing your pet with some extra support this winter.
+One of our amazing Canberran vet team, Dr Ashlee, shares her top tips for providing your pet with some extra support this winter.

 #1 Cover up! – if tolerated, dressing your pet in jackets and booties can help maintain core body temperature.